 The High Peaks are the tallest mountains for many miles, so vast views of the surroundings back up the imposing boulders all around you.
 You will climb to around 2,575 feet above sea level on the highest section of High Peaks Trail, or 1,575 feet above where you started.

 Descend staircases cut into the rock face and proceed through sky-pointed spires.
-Your tour on High Peaks Trail comes to an end after 3.35 miles on this glorious trail (4.1 miles of hiking from the trailhead) as you reach a junction with Juniper Canyon Trail, which descends to the right toward the west side of the park.
-There is a toilet near the junction for those in need.
+Your tour on High Peaks Trail comes to an end after 3.35 miles on this glorious trail (4.1 miles of hiking from the trailhead).
+Reach a junction with Juniper Canyon Trail, which descends to the right toward the west side of the park.
+A toilet is located near the junction for those in need.
 When you’re ready to say goodbye to the High Peaks, turn right and begin down Juniper Canyon Trail.

 Juniper Canyon Trail descends 1,025 feet over the next 1.8 miles and the top of this trail is steep with some loose patches.
 The trail also boasts excellent scenery, with the High Peaks overhead and impressive boulders rising up along the trail.
 Views to the west across Juniper Canyon toward more pinnacles include a rock formation called Resurrection Wall.